 Want to be part of the solution?
-Right now, you can invest in solar projects for businesses in Ghana and the Philippines on the crowdinvesting platform ecoligo.investments.
+Right now, you can invest in solar projects for businesses in emerging markets on the crowdinvesting platform ecoligo.investments.
 Investments not only provide attractive returns, but save CO2 emissions and support the local economy.

 For many, the idea of solar systems in developing countries conjures up images of solar panels on clay houses.
 While the work of solar utilities who power to off-grid homes and villages is important, the economic potential of solar for businesses is often overlooked.
 Solar systems on industrial facilities and offices have the power to improve the electricity supply, increase the standard of living and strengthen the economy.

 Reliable power supply is a rarity in many developing countries

 A stable and affordable power supply is not only critical to the local population, but also for industry.
 However, this is not the reality in many developing countries, where both controlled and unplanned power outages are commonplace.

 Why?
 Energy utilities cannot cover the energy demand with their existing power plants, and the problem is exacerbated by an insufficiently developed network.
 The consequences are dramatic: at regular intervals, regions must be disconnected from the mains for hours at a time, to ensure that the congested networks do not completely collapse.
 This so-called load shedding is an emergency measure that has become the norm in many African countries.